next-actions/pytest-mh/docs/articles/running-commands/blocking-calls.rst

 .. note::

     Each command execution is logged in the pytest-mh logger.
-This can often pollute the logs with high amount of commands which output result is really important only if it fails.
-Therefore you can change the log level in order to add a log record only if the command yields non-zero return code.
+This can often pollute the logs with a lot of commands whose output result is only really important if it fails.
+Therefore, you can change the log level to add a log record only if the command yields a non-zero return code.

     .. code-block:: python
         :caption: Example: Custom log level